microsoft/Windows-Time-Calibration-Tools/README.md

 Example Usage:

 After adding a server and a reference clock (perhaps your GPS time appliance), you wait for a few hours for data to collect.
+First create a new directory for your data.
 After setting up the paths to the powershell tools and GNUPlot, you run "Create-MonitorCharts mySUT myGPSDevice c:\myLogData\logs".
 The data will be processed for the last days worth of data, and results output describing the accuracy of various percentiles and a graph in the GraphData directory.
 Old data will be backed up.

 2. If you don't want to install the service, or simply want to measure a single machine, you can generate data using W32Time.
 The Collect-W32TimeData simplifies the collection, which you can then use Create-TimeChart to create a chart and summary information.
 This method is good to run shorter term tests, though you can set the number of samples to long periods.